Legatum & Partners

 RiskDispute, insolvency, limitation period, wrong debtor or weak documentation.

-TrajectoryAmicable recovery, pre-litigation, payment order, full trial or enforcement.
+Recovery routeAmicable recovery, pre-litigation, payment order, court proceedings or enforcement.

 Typical situations